 Professor Peter Bruce FRS

 Peter’s outstanding research has been recognised with a number of prestigious awards and fellowships.
-He received the Tilden Prize of the Royal Society of Chemistry in 2008, the Carl Wagner Award of the Electrochemical Society in 2011 and the 2012 AkzoNobel UK Science Award of the Royal Society of Chemistry in 2016 and the Hughes Medal of the Royal Society in 2017.
+He received the Tilden Prize of the Royal Society of Chemistry in 2008, the Carl Wagner Award of the Electrochemical Society in 2011, the Liversidge Award of the Royal Society of Chemistry in 2016 and the Hughes Medal of the Royal Society in 2017.
 He’s also been selected as Highly Cited Researcher by Thomson Reuters in 2015, 2016 and 2017.

 As well as directing the UK Energy Storage Hub (SuperStore) and a consortium on lithium batteries, Peter is a founder and Chief Scientist of the Faraday Institution, the UK centre for research on electrochemical energy storage.
 In 2018 he was appointed as Physical Secretary to the Royal Society.